GewelsJI/SINet-V2/README.md

 1. Prerequisites:

-    Note that SINet is only tested on Ubuntu OS with the following environments.
+    Note that SINet-V2 is only tested on Ubuntu OS with the following environments.
-    It may work on other operating systems as well but we do not guarantee that it will.
+    It may work on other operating systems (i.e., Windows) as well but we do not guarantee that it will.

     + Creating a virtual environment in terminal: `conda create -n SINet python=3.6`.